What are Fiddle Diddles? They are basically a no-bake cookie. If you google, you’ll find a ton of variations!

 Depending on the liquid to oats ratio you will find that setup time varies.
 For the most part an hour or two is all you need.

-If they have more oats in them and are a bit drier you will find it could take like 39 minutes to set up.
+If they have more oats in them and are a bit drier, you might find they take a bit longer to set.

 You can also move the cookies on a tray to the freezer.
 This can speed up the setup process quite a bit!
 Just freeze 30 minutes to an hour.